HegemanLab/galaxy-tardis/tardis-intro.md

 - restoring the Galaxy instance
     - from the latest backup
     - from the most recent backup before a specifed date (i.e., time-travel)
-        - Not implemented: Time-travel between backups (or to the future)

 TARDIS assumes:
 - that Galaxy is running